Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Smithfield Plains was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Smithfield Plains was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top groups were English (30.4%), Australian (28.7%), and Other (13.9%).
-There were significant differences in the representation of certain ethnic groups: Australian Aboriginal was overrepresented at 4.8% compared to 3.0%, German was slightly higher at 4.3% versus 4.4%, and Russian remained consistent at 0.3%.
+The top three ancestral groups were English (30.4%), Australian (28.7%), and Other (13.9%).
+Notably, Australian Aboriginals were overrepresented at 4.8% compared to the regional average of 3.0%.
+German ancestry was also slightly higher at 4.3%, while Russian ancestry remained similar at 0.3%.

 Frequently Asked Questions - Diversity